JourneyMan61/klxecu/README.md

 This project borrows from the following:

 - [NO2C Speeduino - https://github.com/turboedge/SpeedyBoards](https://github.com/turboedge/SpeedyBoards) for parts of the board design
-- [Speeduino Hardware - https://github.com/speeduino/Hardware](https://github.com/speeduino/Hardware) for the VR conditioner
+- [Speeduino Hardware - https://github.com/speeduino/Hardware](https://github.com/speeduino/Hardware) for the VR conditioner and other bits of the board design
 - [Speeduino Firmware - https://github.com/noisymime/speeduino](https://github.com/noisymime/speeduino) for the ECM firmware